TN Education & Workforce Maps

 The TN Education & Workforce Maps connect information about higher education and job projections across the state.

 Click on Access Higher Education Maps to explore the need and demand for higher education down to the census-tract.

 Use the TN Workforce Maps to explore the job outlook in five high-demand fields.

 This project was commissioned by TBR and completed by TSW.

 NEED AND DEMAND MAPS

-- Percent of population below poverty line (2016 U.S. Census data)
+- Percent of population below the poverty line (2020 U.S. Census data)

-- Participation rate (percent of population enrolled in a TBR institution, based on Fall 2017 enrollment and 2015 U.S. Census population data)
+- Participation rate (percent of the population enrolled in a TBR institution, based on Fall 2020 enrollment and 2020 U.S. Census population data)

-Job outlook data is based on 2014-2024 projections developed by the Tennessee Department of Labor and Workforce Development.
-Data was provided for this effort in a raw, custom format, but data for individual occupations and Workforce Investment Areas can be found at www.jobs4tn.gov under Labor Market Information, Supply and Demand.
+Job outlook data is based on projections developed by the Tennessee Department of Labor and Workforce Development.
+Data was provided for this effort in a raw, custom format, but data for individual occupations and regions can be found at www.jobs4tn.gov under Labor Market Information, Supply and Demand.

-This data includes the job outlook (letter grade rating), total projected 2024 jobs, ratio of graduates to jobs, and projected annual job growth rate—the same data displayed on the maps.
+This data includes the job outlook, total projected jobs, ratio of graduates to jobs, and projected annual job growth rate—the same data displayed on the maps.